ashgit1/docker-learnings/Ashish-Docker-Learnings/chapter-7.md

 docker-compose CLI:
 1. It comes with docker for Mac/Windows, but separte download for Linux
-2. Not a production-garde tool but ideal for local development and test
+2. Not a production-ready tool but ideal for local development and test
 3. 2 most common commands are:
 	--> docker-compose up    # set up volumes/networks and start all containers --> docker-compose down  # stop containers and remove volumes/networks/container